aosabook/500lines/template-engine/template-engine.markdown

 ```
 <!-- [[[end]]] -->

-CodeBuilder doesn't do much, it has:
+CodeBuilder doesn't do much.
+Let's take a method-by-method look at the interface and implementation.

-* a method to add a new line of code, which automatically indents the text to
+`add_line` adds a new line of code, which automatically indents the text to
   the current indentation level, and supplies a newline:

 <!-- [[[cog include("templite.py", first="def add_line", numblanks=3, dedent=False) ]]] -->